opnfv/functest/docs/testing/user/userguide/index.rst

  * Delete operations
    * Delete the port previously created via OpenStack
-   * Check that the port has been also succesfully deleted in OpenDaylight
+   * Check that the port has been also successfully deleted in OpenDaylight
    * Delete previously subnet created via OpenStack
    * Check that the subnet has also been successfully deleted in OpenDaylight
    * Delete the network created via OpenStack
-   * Check that the network has also been succesfully deleted in OpenDaylight
+   * Check that the network has also been successfully deleted in OpenDaylight

 Note: the checks in OpenDaylight are based on the returned HTTP status code returned by OpenDaylight.